ARCHER2-HPC/archer2-docs/docs/user-guide/scheduler.md

  1. Argument 1: The number of subjobs running *per node*
- 2. Argument 2: The index of this subjob within the number running on a node (e.g. if there are 4 subjobs running per node, is the 1st, 2nd, 3rd, or 4th subjob?)
+ 2. Argument 2: The index of this subjob within the number running on a node (e.g. if there are 4 subjobs running per node, is this the 1st, 2nd, 3rd, or 4th subjob?)
  3. Argument 3: The number of parallel *processes* (MPI processes) per subjob (this must be the same for all subjobs)